wenjunli-0/diplr_webpage/README.md

 ### 3.2 Diversity Induced Prioritied Level Replay, DIPLR
 Our algorithm maintains a buffer of high-potential environments for training.
 At each iteration, we either: (a) generate a new environment to be added to the buffer; or (b) sample a mini-batch of environments for the student agent to train on.
 To increase the diversity of the environment buffer, we add new environments to the buffer that have the highest value of this distance.
 Instead of solely considering the diversity aspect of the environment buffer, we can also take learning potential into account by using regrets so that we will have an environment buffer that is not only filled up with diverse training environments but also challenging environments that continuously push the student.
-An overview of our proposed algorithm is presented below.
+An overview of our proposed algorithm is presented below. <br>
 ![image](figures/algo_pipeline_small.png)